 Total price of individual tickets: £227.2

 As you can see in this case, the London Pass allows you to save £100!
 This is just an example but the idea is that you can do the same by selecting the attractions you want to visit.
 The most important thing is to plan an itinerary that allows you to see the most attractions in a day.

 Savings with the London Explorer Pass:

 With the London Explorer Pass the number of days doesn’t really matter, but you need to know the number of attractions you want to visit.
-Let’s suppose you want to visit the London Eye, take a bus tour, a Thames River cruise, visit Tower Bridge, St Paul’s Cathedral, Westminster Abbey, and Churchill’s War Rooms.
+Let’s suppose you want to visit the Tower of London, The Shard, take a bus tour, a Thames River cruise, visit Tower Bridge, St Paul’s Cathedral and Westminster Abbey.
 We have 7 attractions in total.

 As you can see the London Explorer Pass also saves you money.
 The savings are smaller because I’ve included less activities and I didn’t selected the most expensive ones.
 My recommendation is that if you decide to buy the London Explorer Pass, you use it for the most expensive attractions.
 This is the best way to make the London Explorer Pass worth it.

 Should you buy the London Pass or London Explorer Pass?